Please feel free to comment on my review.

-This is another story written by Neil Cross, which happens to be his second contribution to the series.
+This is another story by Neil Cross and it happens to be his second contribution to the ‘Doctor Who’ TV series.
 This episode was inspired by ‘The Quatermass Experiment’ TV serial shown in the 1950s.

 This episode features Jessica Raine (from ‘Call The Midwife’) as Emma Grayling.
 Jessica would later play Verity Lambert in the 50th anniversary docu-drama ‘An Adventure in Space and Time’.

-Jessica plays an empathic psychic who can sense the presence of these ghosts and has a romantic interest in Professor Alec Palmer who she works with.
+Jessica plays an empathic psychic who can sense the presence of the ghost.
+She has a romantic interest in Professor Alec Palmer who she works with.
 I enjoyed Jessica’s performance in this episode.

 I found Jessica as Emma very lovely and sweet.
 She manages to display a compassionate quality in terms of her character.
 I enjoyed her scenes when she’s with Clara and they’re having cups of tea instead of whisky. 🙂

 The Doctor and Clara pose as military intelligence agents in the episode.
-They meet up with Professor Palmer and Emma to help them out with this investigation of the ghosts that lurk in the house.
+They meet up with Professor Palmer and Emma to help them out with this investigation of the ghost that lurks in the house.

 Palmer and Emma have taken photographs of the ghosts that appear anytime in the house.
 The Doctor goes a step further, as he and Clara take photos of the place but at varying time periods.

 It turns out that the ghost isn’t actually a ghost at all.
-She happens to be Kemi-Bo Jacobs as Hila Tukurian, who’s been running in a pocket dimension from a monster that’s lurking in a strange forest.
+She happens to be Kemi-Bo Jacobs as Hila Tacorian, who’s been running from a monster that’s lurking in a strange forest in a pocket dimension.

 For what has been thousands of years for the Doctor, Clara, Emma and Palmer, for Hila it’s been seconds.
 Hila is significant, since she becomes the first time-travelling pioneer who was reported missing.

 The Doctor goes into that pocket dimension with Emma’s psychic help to rescue Hila from the Crooked Man that’s hunting her.
-But soon the Doctor gets trapped and becomes afraid in that forest.
+But soon the Doctor gets trapped and becomes afraid in the forest.

 The Doctor tries to speak to the Crooked Man that’s hunting him.
 But he soon gets rescued by Clara, as she manages to make use of the TARDIS to travel into that pocket dimension to find him.

-I liked this story’s filming locations, as it was filmed at Margam Country Park, Gethin Forest owned by the National Trust in Tyntesfield.
+I liked the story’s filming locations, as it was filmed at Margam Country Park; Gethin Forest and a National Trust property at Tyntesfield.
 It provides the realism in terms of the story’s nature.

 At the end of the episode, the Doctor asks Emma about Clara.
-He’s no closer on finding out who Clara truly is.
-Emma uses her psychic ability and she tells the Doctor that Clara is an ordinary young girl.
+He’s no closer to the truth in finding out who Clara is.
+Emma uses her psychic ability and tells the Doctor that Clara is an ordinary young girl.

 This doesn’t satisfy the Doctor’s curiosity, as he’s still wondering who Clara is and why she’s so impossible.
 But the Doctor is happy to keep on travelling with Clara, despite having this mystery.